overhangio/tutor/docs/dev.rst

     tutor dev watchthemes

-Make changes to some of the files inside your theme directory: the theme assets should be automatically recompiled and visible at http://localhost:8000.
+Make changes to some of the files inside the theme directory: the theme assets should be automatically recompiled and visible at http://localhost:8000.

 Assets management
 -----------------